JulianKarlBauer/ci_pytest_ga/slides.md

 # Live Coding and Code of Conduct

-We will solve exercises together by simultaneous live-coding.
+Throughout this workshop, we will solve exercises together by simultaneous live-coding.
-You will see my screen and you are encouraged to follow the steps on your local machine.
+You see my screen and are encouraged to follow the steps on your local machine.

 **Code of Conduct** following the [Software Carpentries][url_the_software_carpentries]